d6lts/session_limit/README.txt

 Rules events are available for collision or disconnect events.

+The precedence of defined session limits are:

+1. The user's session limit if set, otherwise,
+2. The highest session limit for a user as set on their roles, if all are set to default then
+3. The system default session_limit

 Optional:
 ---------
 This module is able to use the token module for generating tokenized emails